 - Download your FREE How the Bible Can Make You Binge-Proof PDF below.

-- Complete the being eating printable at your own pace, prayerfully choosing your own, Holy Spirit-led course of action.
+- Complete the binge eating printable at your own pace, prayerfully choosing your own, Holy Spirit-led course of action.

 - The next time an urge hits, try your plan on for size.